-It comes as a natural part of my curiosity of life, as I am interacting with 5 generational cohorts in my family: my father was from the GI Generation; I am a Baby Boomer; my oldest son is a Gen Xer; my other three children are Millennials; and my grandchildren are in the iGeneration.
+It comes as a natural part of my curiosity of life, as I am interacting with 5 generational cohorts in my family: my parents and in-laws are from the GI Generation; I am a Baby Boomer; my oldest son and one daughter-in-law are Gen Xers; my other three children, two daughters-in-law and one son-in-law are Millennials; and my 6 grandchildren are Gen Zers.
 Even though we are spread out across three states (and occasionally, around the world) and do not get to interact as much as we would like, the personal level of generational differences is obvious.

 Take the same dynamics as above – 5 generations – and move them into the institutional world, say a church setting, and it won’t be long till you have a generational collision.

 If you are a leader in ChurchWorld, how do you deal with the fact that, for the first time in our history, we can have five separate and distinct generations working alongside each other in our churches?
 The 5th generation, born since the mid-2000’s, is not far behind in taking up a leadership role.